 Douglas, Susan.
-Listening In: Radio and the American Imagination, from Amos 'n' Andy and Edward R. Murrow to Wolfman Jack and Howard Stern.
-New York: Times Books, 1999.
+Listening In: Radio and the American Imagination, from Amos 'n' Andy and Edward R. Murrow to Wolfman Jack and Howard Stern, Times Books, 1999.

 Ferrington, Gary.
 Audio Design: Creating Multi-Sensory Images For The Mind.
 Journal of Visual Literary, vol. 14, no. 1, Spring 1994, pp. 61-67.

 Hall, Alan.
 "Cigarettes and Dance Steps."
-Reality Radio: Telling True Stories in Sound.
-Edited by J. Biewen and A. Dilworth.
+Reality Radio: Telling True Stories in Sound, edited by John Biewen and Alexa Dilworth.
 University of North Carolina Press, 2010, pp. 96-107.

 Heidegger, Martin.
 Being and Time.
-Trans.
-John Macquarrie and Edward Robinson.
-New York: Harper & Row (1962).
+Translated by John Macquarrie and Edward Robinson, Harper & Row, 1962.